Jak-3-Modifer/Jak-3-ReBalanced/README.md

 *Missions that encourage the use of Light Freeze

-*Dark Jak takes no damage from Dark Bipedals and Eco creatures
+*Dark Jak is immune to Dark Bipedals and Eco creatures

 *Light Eco pickups have replaced green Eco pickups, except for one mission